-Bad example: Complainant was very believable when they said they had been attacked by Respondent.
+Bad example: Rook was very believable when they said they had been attacked by Charlie.

-Neutral and clear correction: Complainant stated they were attacked by Respondent on Saturday.
-Complainant provided the names of witnesses and contact information for those witnesses.
+Neutral and clear correction: Rook stated they were attacked by Charlie outside of North Hall.
+Rook provided the names of witnesses and contact information for those witnesses.

-Bad example: Complainant stated that she didn't think she had witnessed anything, but that I should check with her.
+Bad example: Charlie stated that they didn't think she had witnessed anything, but that I should check with her.

-Neutral and clear correction: Complainant stated that Complainant did not believe that her roommate, Rebecca, had witnessed anything.
-Complainant asked the investigator to follow up with Rebecca to verify what, if anything, Rebecca witnessed.
+Neutral and clear correction: Charlie stated that Charlie did not believe that her roommate, Wendy, had witnessed anything.
+Charlie asked the investigator to follow up with Rebecca to verify what, if anything, Rebecca witnessed.

-Bad example: Respondent seemed nervous at the interview and wasn't consistent with the information.
+Bad example: Rook seemed nervous at the interview and wasn't consistent with the information.

-Neutral and clear correction: Respondent provided the following information at the interview: that Respondent was at the party from 7-8, that Respondent was not at the party at 7:30, and that Respondent may not have been at the party.
+Neutral and clear correction: Rook provided the following information at the interview: that Rook had 3 whiskey sours, that Rook had at least 2 whiskey sours, and that Rook may not have had any whiskey sours.

-Bad example: Respondent requested that I follow up with her roommate, but I did not because the evidence seemed redundant.
+Bad example: Charlie requested that I follow up with their roommate, but I did not because the evidence seemed redundant.

-Neutral and clear correction: Respondent requested the investigator follow up with her roommate.
+Neutral and clear correction: Charlie requested the investigator follow up with her roommate, Wendy.
 The investigator scheduled an interview with the roommate to follow up on any additional information the roommate may have.
-The roommate's account of events at the interview, provided in Exhibit C, is consistent with Respondent's statement regarding the time period between 12 and 2 on the date of the allegation.
+The roommate's account of events at the interview, provided in Exhibit C, is consistent with Charlie's statement regarding the time period between 8 and 9am on January 6, 2023.
 The roommate was not present outside of that time frame and had no additional information.